The Man of Feeling: Plot summary

 The Man of Feeling details the fragmentary episodes of the life of Harley which exist within the remains of a manuscript traded to the initial narrator of the novel by a priest.
 The novel itself begins with these two latter figures hunting, whereas the manuscript is missing the first ten chapters and approximately thirty others at various locations throughout the manuscript's entirety.

 As a young boy, Harley loses his parents and is assigned several guardians who constantly disagree with each other.
 They do however agree that he should make an effort to acquire more wealth, and so they urge him to make an old distant relative amiable towards him to claim some inheritance.
 Harley fails in this endeavour, as he doesn't cooperate with the relative's attempts to warm to him.

 Harley is then advised to acquire a patron; to sell his vote at an election for a lease of land.
 His neighbour Mr. Walton gives him a letter of introduction, and he leaves home (and Miss Walton) for London.
 He meets a beggar and his dog on the way, and after donating to them, hears the fortune-telling beggar's story.

 In the following (missing) chapters, Harley formally visits the baronet Mr. Walton recommended him to, because when the narrative continues, Harley is calling on him for the second time.
-The baronet however is away from London, and Harley meets another gentleman named Tom.
+The baronet however is away from London, and Harley meets an unnamed, talkative London sharper.
 They go for a stroll and then dine together, discussing pensions and resources with two older men.

 Harley proceeds to visit Bedlam, and weeps for an inmate there, before dining with a scorned, cynical man and together they discuss honour and vanity.
 He then demonstrates his skill (or, as many argue, his lack of skill) in physiognomy by being charitable on behalf of an old gentleman, with whom Harley later plays cards.
 After losing money to them, Harley is informed the gentleman and his acquaintance are con men.